|

 committed to ensuring that "Human rights is at the forefront of EU

-Development Cooperation" while similar commitments to its humanitarian
+Development Cooperation" with similar commitments to its humanitarian

 aid and Common Foreign and Security Policy.
 The policies flow from the